|

 Meet some wonderful Golden kids.

-have a Golden Rescue tale to tell.
+And, if you have a Golden Retriever Rescue tale that you

 b